benlac/american-population-growth/README.md

 # US population growth visualization app

-An American Population Growth app made with ReactJS
+An American Population Growth app made with ReactJS and React-Leaflet

 ## Installation
 To setup the project, install the dependencies